gamesbook/protograf/docs/source/customised_shapes.rst

       - second border sets a thick line for the bottom (south) edge; no color is given so it defaults to black

-      The lower rectangle has a thick *stroke_width* as its outline, with a default *fill* of white and default *stroke* of black.
+      The top rectangle has a thick *stroke_width* as its outline, with a default *fill* of white and default *stroke* of black.

       There are three *borders* that are set in the list (the square brackets going from ``[`` to ``]``):

       - first border sets a thick yellow line for the left (west) edge
-      - second border sets a thick green dotted line for the top (north) edge
+      - second border sets a thick green *dotted* line for the top (north) edge
-      - third border sets a thick red dashed line for the left (west) edge
+      - third border sets a thick red dashed line for the right (east) edge

-      *Note* that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line.
+      **Note** that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line; in this case, it is the original thick black line used to draw the rectangle.

 ===== ======